 What to do if you feel ill

 Reported illness caused by COVID-19 has ranged from mild symptoms to severe illness and death for confirmed cases.
-Individuals with COVID-19 may experience any combination of the following symptoms:
+Individuals with COVID-19 may experience any combination of the symptoms (fever and chills, cough, shortness of breath or difficulty breathing, muscle or body aches, headache, new loss of taste or smell, sore throat, congestion, or runny nose, nausea or vomiting, diarrhea).

 - Stay home, and do not go to school or work.
 People who are mildly ill with COVID-19 are usually able to recover at home.
 Do not leave home except to get medical care.
 Avoid public areas and using public transportation, ridesharing services, or taxis if you feel sick.